-They think it is all so beautiful and so true and so good, you see, that it makes no difference.
+They think it's all so beautiful and so true and so good, you see, that it makes no difference.
 However, faith, love and hope have to be -- guide us when we don't know what is good, when we don't know what is beautiful, and we don't know what is true.
 And we don't know, either, any one of the three, because the ideals don't speak, but God does.

-But these Greek ideals therefore had to be destroyed by these disangelists and I think they have done a tremendous service by attacking officially Christianity and the history of the human race and in fact being able only to disentangle the plaster cast around Christianity called humanism or liberalism, or capitalism, or whatever they call it.
+But these Greek ideals therefore had to be destroyed by these disangelists and I think they have rendered us a tremendous service by attacking officially Christianity and the history of the human race and by -- in fact only being able to disentangle the plaster cast around Christianity called humanism, or liberalism, or capitalism, or whatever they call it.
 All the -isms.
-No -isms around the cross.

-But these four disangelists of course, they did their work between 1847 and 1889.
-You may say that this was the time in which God died in humanity, in His old form of a Greek philosopher, and of a theologian, of a thinker, or of a rationalist, or of a mind, or of an idealist.
+No -isms around the Cross.
+But these four disangelists of course, they work -- did their work between 1847 and 1889.
+You may say that this was the time in which God died in humanity, in the -- His old form of a Greek philosopher, and of a theologian, and of -- of a thinker, or of a rationalist, or of a mind, or of an idealist.
 Still in this country 90 percent of the Christians think that Christianity is idealism.
 It certainly isn't.
 It's -- came into the world against idealism, because idealism is a myth.
-And I think we -- really these four men have -- at a time when the preachers and the theologians were not able to render this service, have freed us from the equation of Greece and Golgotha.
+And I -- I think we -- really these four men have -- at a time when the preachers and the theologians were not able to -- to render this service, have freed us from the equation of Greece and Golgotha.

 How did they do it?
 The -- Darwin, Marx, prophets of doom, prophets of brutality, prophets of ugliness, prophets of sickness -- Freud the same way, or Nietzsche.
 Insanity, even.
 On the other hand, the Church is convinced that everything was in the best of -- we lived in the best of worlds, and progress was guaranteed.

-It was not -- only in 1893 that the first theologian woke up to the fact that perhaps a man called Nietzsche had gone insane for good reason, reminding the people that there could be a judgment day, there could be a doom, there could be the great catastrophe of the Western world which he proclaimed in 1889, then went into his subconscious for 11 years, and then died, and then after 14 years, this cataclysm began which is just now in its last travails.
+It was not -- only in 1893 that the first theologian woke up to the fact that perhaps a man called Nietzsche had gone insane for good reason, reminding the people that there could be a judgment day, there could be a doom, there could be the great catastrophe of the Western world which he proclaimed in 189--- -89, then went into his subconscious for 11 years, then died.
+And then after 14 years, this cataclysm began which is just now in its last travails.

 We are behind the times as Christians.
 Very much so.
-And we have -- can only gain time again and gain access to the powers that rule the world by an influence in -- and become one ourselves -- by admitting that the childrens of darkness -- children of darkness certainly saw much more clearly in the night than we did.
+And we have -- can only gain time again and gain access to the powers that rule the world by -- and influence them, and become one of them ourselves -- by admitting that the childrens of darkness -- children of darkness certainly saw much more clearly in the night than we did.
 We had too much sunshine.

 As you know, these prophets of doom all became sectarians.
-Nietzsche declared that he didn't want to have anything to do with the -- academic profession.
+Nietzsche declared that he didn't want to have anything to do with the -- of -- academic profession.
 Marx, who said he didn't want to have anything to do with the bourgeois society.
 Freud certainly was an outcast of the medical profession.
 And only Darwin got his own clan behind him.
 These four men struck.
-Charles Darwin, certainly forwent the blessings of the Church, which in England in 1859 still mattered.
+Charles Darwin certainly forwent the blessings of the Church, which in England in 1859 still mattered.
 Karl Marx was an exile in London, as you know.
-He forewent his safety, his happiness throughout his life.
-Without his great wife, he certainly would not have survived the ordeal of having been chased out of Germany, out of Belgium, and out of France.
+He forwent his safety, his happiness throughout his life.
+Without his great wife, he certainly would not have survived the ordeal of being chased out of Germany, out of Belgium, and out of France.
 Nietzsche went insane.